TyaCUI/CRNN/README.txt

 to run the code.
 Parameters for the model, as well as a debugging option, can be found within initParams() along with their explanations.
+Note that params.isPretrained offers an option to show pretrained results if exists.
+The default is true.
+And params.debug offers an option to debug the code with a small sample.
+The default is false.

 The code also includes a copy of minFunc, a Matlab function for unconstrained optimization, created by Mark Schmidt.